Sadhil44/f26-lab02/README.md

 ## Tools used

-Claude Code (Sonnet 5, model id `claude-sonnet-5`) was used to write the `everyMinuteIsBookedXorFree` property, diagnose and fix the `freeSlots` bug it found, and draft this writeup.
+Claude Code (Sonnet 5, model id `claude-sonnet-5`) was used to write the `everyMinuteIsBookedXorFree` property, reproduce its shrunk failing sample, diagnose and fix the `freeSlots` bug it found, and draft the Milestone 1-3 writeups.